 Luke graduated with a Master's degree in Sport and Exercise Psychology in 2010.
 He has always been a passionate sportsman, cycling, running, playing tennis, padel tennis and football as well as engaging in the power of sport and physical activity for social change.

 Luke has been involved in sport professionally for 13 years.
 As well as coaching, Luke has worked as a consultant in sport psychology and a lecturer in sports science in further education.

 Lucy is a Loughborough University Sport Management graduate with several years of experience in marketing, communications and research.
 She has achieved International Honours in athletics and continues to train and compete at an elite level.

-An aspiring entrepreneur, Lucy is passionate about the business side of sport and is always keen to take on any new challenge that is presented to her.
+Lucy leads the marketing and organisational side of the operations.
+An aspiring entrepreneur, she is passionate about the business side of sport and is always keen to take on any new challenge that is presented to her.